 Red Beans and Rice are made from dried beans and fresh ingredients.
-But “Can They Be as Good as Popeye’s?”
+But are they as good as Popeye’s?”

 Fess up!
 One of mine is red beans and rice from Popeye’s.